Montgomery Ward: Post War

 In 1985, the company closed its catalog business after 113 years and began an aggressive policy of renovating its remaining stores.
 It restructured many of the store layouts in the downtown areas of larger cities and affluent neighborhoods into boutique-like specialty stores, as these were drawing business from traditional department stores.
+In 1986, fellow MARCOR firm, Container Corporation of America, was divested by Mobil.
+This effectively dissolved the MARCOR division and left Montgomery Ward as a direct subsidiary of Mobil.
+Analysts saw the CCA sale as an effort to go back on their diversification efforts, as the debts incurred since MARCOR’s acquisition began to weigh the oil giant down, and many predicted Montgomery Ward was next to be sold.
+These theories were confirmed in January 1987, when Mobil stated they would be looking into spinning off the company in the near future.